stencila/examples/markdown/README.md

 An example of a CodeExpression follows, where we want to include the answer, `return 6 * 7`{type=expr lang=js output=[42]}, to life and everything else.

-Unlike CodeChunks, CodeExpressions can only have a single resulting output.
+Unlike `CodeChunk`s, `CodeExpression`s can only have a single resulting output.

 ## Extensions